 7.21 Global warming, Part II.
 We considered the change in the number of days exceeding 90°F from 1948 and 2018 at 197 randomly sampled locations from the NOAA database in Exercise 7.19.
 The mean and standard deviation of the reported differences are 2.9 days and 17.2 days.

-- (a) Calculate a 90% confidence interval for the average difference between number of days exceeding 90°F between 1948 and 2018.
-We've already checked the conditions for you. - (b) Interpret the interval in context. - (c) Does the confidence interval provide convincing evidence that there were more days exceeding 90°F in 2018 than in 1948 at NOAA stations?
-Explain.
+Calculate a 90% confidence interval for the average difference between number of days exceeding 90°F between 1948 and 2018.
+Does the confidence interval provide convincing evidence that there were more days exceeding 90°F in 2018 than in 1948 at NOAA stations?
+Include all steps of the Identify, Choose, Check, Calculate, Conclude framework.